kk7146/translate/README.md

 # translate
-This program is auto translate program for ftb quest
+This program is the ftb quest automatic translation program.